dmidlo/histdata.com-tools/README.md

 contains only publishable sdists and wheels; JSON build and checksum reports are uploaded separately as release reports.

-If a bundled platform wheel fails after release, prefer yanking the affected file on PyPI and cutting a replacement release.
-The sdist and universal fallback wheel intentionally remain metadata-only rollback artifacts: users can still install `histdatacom` and start the sidecar with `histdatacom-sidecar start --executable /path/to/temporal` until a corrected platform wheel is available.
+If runtime provisioning fails after release, prefer yanking the affected package only when the Python artifact itself is wrong.
+Bad or unreachable Temporal runtime artifacts should be handled by fixing the artifact index in a patch release, while explicit executable overrides and pre-seeded caches remain operator recovery paths.

 ### Coverage Policy